-DPPH radicals having been extensively used by many workers to investigate the scavenging activity of some natural components [26,31] due to the high sensitivity and was employed to investigate the free radical scavenging ability of the plant materials and their combined activity.
+DPPH radicals having been extensively used by many workers to investigate the scavenging activity of some natural components [29,33] due to the high sensitivity and was employed to investigate the free radical scavenging ability of the plant materials and their combined activity.
 As antioxidants donate protons to this radical, the absorption decreases.
 The extent of the decrease in absorption is taken as a measure of the extent of radical scavenging.
-The plant materials plus their combination all showed free radical scavenging ability in a dose-dependent manner in the order of guava>guava+A.vera>A.vera.
+The plant materials plus their combination all showed free radical scavenging ability in a dosedependent manner in the order of guava>guava+A.vera>A.vera.
 The IC50 value for each extract defined as the concentration of the extract causing 50% inhibition of DPPH absorbance is presented in table 2.
 Since IC50 is a measure of inhibitory concentration, a lower IC50 value is a reflection of greater antioxidant activity of the sample.
-Guava (0.056 mg/ml) had higher antioxidant ability than A.vera (3.82 mg/ml).
-In the combined ability of both plants guava+A.vera, the value of 0.15 mg/ml is an indication of a synergistic interaction in the free radical scavenging ability.
+Guava (0.056 mg/ml) had higher antioxidant ability than A. vera (3.82 mg/ml).
+In the combined ability of both plants guava+A. vera, the value of 0.15 mg/ml is an indication of a synergistic interaction in the free radical scavenging ability.
+This interesting outcome could still be attributed to the crude nature of the extract which leaves the possibility of cooperative interactions to enhance effects.